lightninglabs/chantools/README.md

   `bitcoin-cli importpubkey` command.
 That means, only the public keys are imported into `bitcoind` to watch the UTXOs of those keys.
 The funds cannot be spent that way as they are watch-only.
+* `bitcoin-importwallet`: Creates a text output that is compatible with `bitcoind`'s `importwallet command.

 Example command: